 Also of interest is that Trussville has more people living here who work in computers and math than 95% of the places in the US.

+Trussville is a somewhat ethnically-diverse city.
 The people who call Trussville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trussville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trussville include Irish, English, German, Italian, and Scottish.
+Important ancestries of people in Trussville include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Trussville is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Tagalog.